DevOpsCraftsman/CoSMIC/README.md

 ## Introduction

-The CoSMIC concepts were first introduced together by Dave Farley in his book “Modern Software Engineering” (2021) as a sensible and comprehensive set of ideas used to manage code complexity, even though each concept separately has been well-known and established for a long time.
+The CoSMIC concepts were first introduced together as whole by Dave Farley in his book “Modern Software Engineering” (2021), even though each concept separately has been well-known and established for a long time.
+The goal was to give a sensible and comprehensive set of ideas to manage code complexity.

 They are: